m-fazel/Sarkhati/README.md

 # Run for Danayan
 cargo run --release -- danayan

-# Run for OI Bourse
+# Run for Ordibehesht
-cargo run --release -- oi
+cargo run --release -- ordibehesht

-# Run for Exir Broker
+# Run for Alvand
-cargo run --release -- exir
+cargo run --release -- alvand

 # Run ALL brokers in parallel
 cargo run --release -- all